sourceduty/Microcontroller_Boards/README.md

 | NodeMCU               | ESP8266 (32-bit LX106)      | Single-threaded    | Wi-Fi-based IoT applications     | Web-controlled devices, wireless data monitoring |

 #
+### Board Calibration

+Calibrating microcontroller boards, such as those used in Arduino and Raspberry Pi projects, is essential for improving the accuracy and reliability of sensor data.
+These boards are commonly used to interface with various sensors, which often produce raw data that can be affected by environmental factors, sensor drift, and component variability.
+Calibration ensures that the sensor readings align with known reference values, compensating for these deviations and producing more accurate results.
+For example, a temperature sensor might give slightly incorrect readings due to manufacturing tolerances or environmental conditions.
+Calibration corrects these errors, providing more reliable data for use in the system.

+Arduino and Raspberry Pi boards typically come with general-purpose calibration, but this is often insufficient for precise applications.
+The microcontroller units (MCUs) on these boards are not individually fine-tuned for every possible sensor or use case.
+While some components, such as internal clocks or analog-to-digital converters (ADC), may be calibrated to a degree by the manufacturer, the accuracy still depends on external factors like sensor type, voltage fluctuations, and temperature.
+Consequently, specific sensors or modules connected to these boards often require additional manual calibration by the user.
+This is especially important in applications like robotics, environmental monitoring, or medical devices, where precise measurements are critical.

+Factory calibration on microcontroller boards ensures basic functionality, but it doesn’t account for the variability of external sensors or the specific conditions in which the board will be used.
+For Arduino and Raspberry Pi projects, custom calibration routines are often necessary to improve performance.
+This could involve adjusting parameters in the code, performing two-point calibrations for temperature or humidity sensors, or using advanced filtering techniques like Kalman filters for noisy data.
+In essence, proper calibration maximizes the accuracy of both the sensors and the boards, ensuring that the data gathered is reliable and suitable for the project at hand.

+#
 ### Notes

 <details><summary>Arduino Design</summary>